 - If you experience any symptoms of a Hernia, see a doctor immediately.
 Do not rely on a hernia to heal by itself – it can get worse and you may suffer harsher symptoms and require more elaborate surgery.

-In most case, treatment for hernias requires surgery.
+In most cases, treatment for hernias requires surgery.
 Certain types of hernias can be treated with lifestyle changes, medication, or therapies, but it is more common to get a surgery done to fix a hernia.

-Advantages of Laparoscopic Hernia Repair
+What are the Advantages of Laparoscopic Hernia Repair?